-As the nation braces for potentially extended airport security lines because of the federal budget sequester, the Transportation Security Administration (TSA) has announced they will allow small pocket knives and certain sporting goods on planes for the first time in more than a decade.
+As the nation braces for potentially extended airport security lines because of the federal budget sequester, the Travel Security Administration (TSA) has announced they will allow small pocket knives and certain sporting goods on planes for the first time in more than a decade.

 TSA Administrator John Pistole announced the change today at an aviation security conference in New York.